Wednesday 13 May 2020

 § “The Road not Taken” begins with a dilemma ‘To be or not be” which has been a part of human existence since the mankind has evolved.
 Walking out, the speaker comes to a fork in the road and has to decide which path to follow.

-§ the yellow leaves that cover the roads suggest that the poem is set in autumn.
+§ The yellow leaves that cover the roads suggest that the poem is set in autumn.

 § After peering down one road as far as he can, the speaker chooses to take the other one, which he describes as ‘less travelled’ announcing that he has the courage to venture the difficult option and is willing to take the rare choice as he doesn’t wish to be a part of crowd.
 These lines have often been read as a celebration of individualism.